-The competence of temporary workers will be assessed to ensure they are capable of working safely.
+The competence of temporary workers will be assessed to ensure they can work safely.

 Violence

 Dalgarno Trust recognises that in certain situations violent behaviour towards staff may occur and therefore will take all reasonable measures to protect staff from violence and aggression.